followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onCellClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [cellClick](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#cellClick) event.
+A function that is executed when a user clicks a cell.
 <!--/shortDescription-->

 <!--fullDescription-->
-The **cellClick** event fires when a user clicks a grid cell.
-When implementing a handling function for this event, use the object passed to this function as its parameter.
-Among the fields of this object, you can find data relating to the clicked cell.

-Alternatively, you can navigate to a specific URL when the **cellClick** event fires.
-For this purpose, assign this URL to the **onCellClick** option.

-In addition, you can perform some actions when a user clicks a row.
-For this purpose, handle the [rowClick](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#rowClick) event.

-[note]**cellClick** fires before **rowClick**.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Information about the event.
+Information about the event that caused the function's execution.
 <!--/typeFunctionParamDescription1-->
 <!--typeFunctionParamName1_field1-->component<!--/typeFunctionParamName1_field1-->
 <!--typeFunctionParamType1_field1-->DOMComponent<!--/typeFunctionParamType1_field1-->